-Palm Beach County (PBC) Board of County Commissioners (BCC) Community Services Department (CSD), Division of Human Services and Community Action, hereinafter referred to as the "HSCA" or "COLLABORATIVE APPLICANT," invites proposals from qualified entities, hereinafter referred to as "NEW PROJECT APPLICANTS," to submit U.S. Department of Housing and Urban Development (HUD) Continuum of Care (CoC) Program Competition applications for the entities' projects to serve homeless individuals, families, and youth in PBC.
+Palm Beach County (PBC) Board of County Commissioners (BCC) Community Services Department (CSD), Division of Human Services and Community Action, hereinafter referred to as the "HSCA" or "COLLABORATIVE APPLICANT," invites proposals from qualified entities, hereinafter referred to as "RENEWAL PROJECT APPLICANTS," to submit U.S. Department of Housing and Urban Development (HUD) Continuum of Care (CoC) Program Competition applications for the renewal of the entities' projects to serve homeless individuals, families, and youth in PBC.